MSouilah/Radmax_v2/README.md

 **If you use this program in academic work, please cite:**
 M. Souilah, A. Boulle, A. Debelle, "RaDMaX: a graphical program for the determination of strain and damage profiles in irradiated crystals", _J.
 Appl.Cryst._ **49**, 311-316 (2016).
 [Link to article.](http://dx.doi.org/10.1107/S1600576715021019)

-RaDMaX<sup>2</sup> is he second version of the original [RaDMaX](https://github.com/aboulle/RaDMaX) program.
+RaDMaX<sup>2</sup> is the second version of the original [RaDMaX](https://github.com/aboulle/RaDMaX) program.
 It comes with a brand new interface and some new features to improve fit treatment.
 This new version is still a python program software but the GUI is now in HTML/javascript.
 To use RaDMaX<sup>2</sup>, we use a little program named [Eel](https://github.com/ChrisKnott/Eel) which managed all the work to communicate between python and javascript (this modules is directly embedded with RaDMaX<sup>2</sup>).
 The program will open a browser window (Chrome, or Microsoft Edge on Windows 7-11) as GUI.
 You can also use [Electron](https://www.electronjs.org/) as GUI (see below for instructions).